dwightjack/vue-types/packages/docs/advanced/custom-validators.md

 ## Composing existing validators

-To promote code reusability and composability, you can use `fromType` to use an already defined validator or a validator instance as base for a new validator.
+To promote code reusability and composability, you can use `fromType` to use an already-defined validator or a validator instance as a base for a new validator.

 Function arguments: